Skip to main content

 Kneading can also play an important role in how your cat marks their territory.
 Cats have scent glands in their paw pads, and when they knead objects, they’re releasing that scent onto the object.
 Your cat may knead you, their bed, a favorite blanket, and other objects to demonstrate their ownership of those objects to other cats.

 Your cat may also knead to prepare a soft place for a catnap.
 This may be instinctual, and your cat may understand that kneading a surface can make it softer and more comfortable.
-You might see your cat do this with blankets before they settle down.
+You might see your cat do this with blankets or cat beds before they settle down.
 Some cats can be extra-particular and may knead for a long while before they decide a spot is just right and are willing to lie down.
+These sleepy kitties may not want to be interrupted!

-Kneading may also be your cat’s way to show affection and demonstrate that they’re comfortable.
-For example, your cat climbs into your lap, starts to purr, and then starts to knead.
+Kneading may also be your cat’s way to show affection and demonstrate that they’re comfortable in your presence.
+For example: Your cat climbs into your lap, starts to purr, and then starts to knead.
 Kittens knead their mother when they’re young to show contentment, so kneading as adult cats may be an extension of this.
 If your cat kneads you, consider it a compliment!

 Closeup of a cat lying on a couch, kneading the cushion